dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 `[BindProperty]` should **not** be used on models containing properties that should not be changed by the client.
 For more information, see [Overposting](data/ef-rp/crud#overposting-1)

 Razor Pages, by default, bind properties only with non-`GET` verbs.
-Binding to properties can reduce the amount of code you have to write.
+Binding to properties removes the need to writing code to convert HTTP data to the model type.
 Binding reduces code by using the same property to render form fields (`<input asp-for="Customer.Name">`) and accept the input.

 [!INCLUDE[](~/includes/bind-get.md)]